 It’s our last day in Munich and there’s still a lot of

 beer to drink sites to see, so it’s time to sign off, but stay tuned for sweet and smoky cashews part two coming up later this week!

 💌 Never miss a recipe!
 Sign up for the Weekly Newsletter to get recipes straight to your inbox.

 No cocktail hour is complete without a tasty snack and these sweet and smoky cashews fit the bill.
 They come together in a snap!

 - 1/2 teaspoon chili powder

 - Mix the first six ingredients together in a small bowl.
 Add the cashews and toss them around to fully coat them in the spice mixture.

-- Heat a medium sized non-stick pan over medium to medium low heat.
-Add the cashews and heat them just until the spices become fragrent.
+- Heat a medium-sized non-stick pan over medium to medium-low heat.
+Add the cashews and heat them just until the spices become fragrant.
 Remove them from the heat and spread them in an even layer on some parchment paper.
 Once cooled you can store them in a resealable bag.